paulyorde/file-spy/README.md

 #### Create Folder/file
 1. create new directory in Users/your-home-/tmp
+2. change Dir to your "home-name" in App
-2. create new csv file (but not in tmp folder)
+3. create new csv file (but not in tmp folder)

 ##### Intellij
 1. clone or download the repo